 - Supporting evidence that you are in employment in a regulatory affairs role

 If you are unsure about the application process or the documents needed to support an application, please contact the Professional Development team at firstname.lastname@example.org

 Bursaries will only be given to individuals living and working in low to middle income countries.
 The fund is limited so we recommend ensuring you submit your application in good time, noting that you may only apply once in the same year.

 Bursaries will not be awarded on a first-come-first-served basis, but instead consideration will be given to the following:

 - The need for the course, how the learning will be used and whether it will be used within six months of the course

 - The benefit the course and the learning will provide both to the company and to the individual

 - Additional consideration will be given to candidates from small or micro enterprises as they may not have other opportunities to access training

-Please note - All awardees are required to allow their name and organisation to be published – photo and brief story after attendance would be appreciated.
+Please note that all successful applicants are required to allow their name and organisation to be published, and to support this we would be appreciate a photo and brief story to be provided after attendance.

-Closing date for 2022 Bursary applications Friday 29th October at Midnight (GMT).
+Closing date for 2023 Bursary applications Monday 15 August at midnight (GMT).